fish-shell/fish-shell/sphinx_doc_src/cmds/set.rst

     # Removes the variable $smurf
     set -e smurf

-    # Changes the fourth element of the $PATH array to ~/bin
+    # Changes the fourth element of the $PATH list to ~/bin
     set PATH[4] ~/bin

     # Outputs the path to Python if ``type -p`` returns true.